royashbrook/royashbrook.github.io/_posts/2018-03-23-bug-in-send-mailmessage-in-powershell-core-6-0.md

 https://hub.docker.com/r/microsoft/powershell/

-I'll update this post if I ever find an answer, but I wanted to post it here so maybe someone else out in the world won't feel so lonely if they run into this issue. =P I'm sure that I could just use another method to send the email, but that doesn't mean it's not an issue. =)
+I'll update this post if I ever find an answer, but I wanted to post it here so maybe someone else out in the world won't feel so lonely if they run into this issue. 😛 I'm sure that I could just use another method to send the email, but that doesn't mean it's not an issue. 😀